mhsilva555/wordpress-project-starter/README.md

 # Wordpress Project MVC Starter
-Repository for initial project with Wordpress and MVC
+Repository for initial project with Wordpress and MVC using Sage Framework

 <p align="center">